sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

 ### Mindmapping the concepts and intent of this publication

-While writing this course, I considered what knowledge a software developer should have in order to be capable of handling most challenges.
+While preparing to write this publication, I considered what knowledge a software developer should have in order to be capable of handling most challenges.
 With "handling most challenges", I do not mean the developer will be able to draw upon existing solutions, but rather that they are able to combine this information in order to creativly think of a way to resolve the issue at hand.

 This is what I came up with as a general structure, which you can see reflected in how this work has been structured.